micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ```

 ### Flash the firmware
-Once the firmware is ready, you need to do the next connections:
+Once the firmware is ready, you need to do the following connections:
 - Connect the JTAG flasher device to the JTAG port.
 - Connect the mini-USB port to the USB-OTG2 port.
 - Check if the radio connections are fine.